New Pet Parents: DOs and DON'Ts

 In my case, the puppy learned very quickly that I was not displaying pack leader skills, so she promoted herself to that role.
 I never managed to completely change her mind.
 While it's true that older dogs can be retrained, which is great because so many shelter dogs aren't puppies when they're adopted, the older dog who lives with a pet parent who never established herself/himself as the pack leader will be a tough sell on later-in-life training.
 Trust me, and get thyself and puppy to an obedience class early in your relationship.
 My recommendation is to find a dog trainer who uses positive reinforcement and kindness, and doesn't lean heavily toward the dominance theory of training.

 While I was certain Puppy Girl was a wonderful, loving puppy (even though she was definitely independent), I passed up that all-important opportunity for puppy kindergarten when she was at the ideal age to learn good manners.
 I was home with her nearly all the time, and whenever I left her for a short time, she demonstrated a textbook example of separation anxiety.
-I, of course, sas her enabler.
-She was never been destructive when left alone for a few hours, but I heard that high-pitched Thank goodness Mama's home bark as soon as I opened the car door.
+I, of course, was her enabler.
+She was never destructive when left alone for a few hours, but I heard that high-pitched Thank goodness Mama's home bark as soon as I opened the car door.
 Nearly beside herself with joy when I unlocked the front door--of course I let her jump up on me in welcome.
 (Are you counting my mistakes?)

 When Puppy Girl was nine months old, she used her crate for an occasional nap with the door open, and its door was only fastened when I left her alone and unsupervised.
 Within six more months, I put away her crate for good and allowed her full run of the house.
 By that time, she'd outgrown her soft-sided sleeping "condo" and learned to jump up on my bed.
 You guessed it.
 I let her stay.
 She slept with me from then on, usually staying on her own side of the bed with her head lying on her own pillow.
 When I turned out the lamp after reading a while and turned over on my side, facing away from the bed, Puppy Girl immediately turned over in the opposite direction to back up against my back.
 Sometimes (much like a toddler) she might turn sideways in the bed before morning.
 If I decided to sleep in, she was content to catch a few more winks, too.